nishudel/cassie-mujoco-sim/README.md

 We need  to permanently add the path that we need to MATLAB, this can be done by following the [instructions here](https://www.mathworks.com/matlabcentral/answers/102037-how-can-i-move-the-pathdef-m-file-from-its-default-location-to-another-location-in-matlab-8-1-r20).

 I added `startup.m` to my `userpath` of MATLAB and this file is in the BRL-test-folder/MATLAB_CODE in the name of start1.m for reference.

+And this contains the location for the`pathdef.m` file ( also there in the MATLAB_CODE) folder, which contains the paths to be loaded for MATLAB when a new session is started.

+`Pathdef.m` can be originally found in ~/MATLAB/R2020a/toolbox/local.